hashmatmuqbil/barcodescanner-sdk-react-native/docs/howto-upgrade.md

 For Android, you have nothing to do.
 Only working with iOS requires the following steps:

 First, you have to download the iOS SDK from Scandit's website.
 Then you need to copy the `ScanditBarcodeScanner.framework` file to the `project_directory/node_modules/scandit-react-native/ios/ScanditBarcodeScanner/Frameworks/` folder.

+## How to use the Scandit Barcode Scanner with Expo, starting with version 34

+For Android, you have nothing to do.
+Only working with iOS requires the following steps:

+First, you have to download the iOS SDK from Scandit's website.
+Then you need to copy the `ScanditBarcodeScanner.framework` file to the `project_directory/node_modules/scandit-react-native/ios/ScanditBarcodeScanner/Frameworks/` folder.
+You have to link the plugin manually: `react-native link`.
+Go into the your project's `ios` folder and run `pod install`.